-Sun Metro:

-Sun Metro continuously analyzes city growth and expansion in an effort to identify underserved areas.
+Sun Metro: Sun Metro continuously analyzes city growth and expansion in an effort to identify underserved areas.
 Sun Metro is analyzing better data collection software and implementation of a more automated system-wide fare collection and payment system.
-The Federal Transit Administration awarded funds for a feasibility assessment and alternatives analysis project for a unified regional fare system to best meet the needs of the region and enhance the mobility of all people-especially people in poverty proposed in response to the Helping Obtain Prosperity for Everyone (HOPE) program.
+The Federal Transit Administration awarded funds for a feasibility assessment and alternatives analysis project for a unified regional fare system to best meet the needs of the region and enhance the mobility of all people-especially people in poverty- proposed in response to the Helping Obtain Prosperity for Everyone (HOPE) program.
+For this grant in 2023, HOPE consultant Texas Technical Institute (TTI) completed a list of case studies, compiled interview transcripts, finalized case finding and completed regional systems concepts.
+In the second quarter of 2024, TTI will perform a riders needs assessment, analyze fare system goals and provide alternatives to their evaluation.
 In addition, Sun Metro's Comprehensive Operational Analysis identifies community needs and opportunities to improve current public transit service.
 Sun Metro Rising is a study that will identify how Sun Metro can improve transit service for its community.
 The study includes robust community engagement, including an on-board survey, virtual public meetings, and stakeholder discussions.
 Information gathered from these activities will be used to develop a strategic plan to guide service improvements.
+Sun Metro currently is in process of route optimization as identified through the Sun Metro Rising system optimization study.
+In preparation for this work, Sun Metro identified 90 locations where ADA accessibility improvements, e.g., curb cuts, bus pad/stop enhancements, are necessary, from which 27 were set as a priority.
+The improvements for the 27 priority locations, (those where individuals with mobility challenges currently board its vehicles), will begin in the Spring of 2024 and was finished by the end the year.
+Improvements at the additional locations will follow completion of the priority locations in fiscal year 2025.

-El Paso County continues to analyze county growth and expansion to identify underserved areas/communities and service gaps.
+EP County Transit: El Paso County continues to analyze county growth and expansion to identify underserved areas/communities and service gaps.
 El Paso County, along with the El Paso Area Transportation Services, Local Government Corporation (EPATS, LGC), seeks to establish a seamless transportation system for the entire El Paso area, so that residents in either County or City can utilize one transportation system with ease in both service connections and payment.
 The Federal Transit Administration awarded funds for a feasibility assessment and alternatives analysis project for a unified regional fare system to best meet the needs of the region and enhance the mobility of people - especially people in poverty - proposed in response to the Helping Obtain Prosperity for Everyone (HOPE) program in collaboration with the City of El Paso - Sun Metro.